FaKod/neo4j-scala/README.md

 #Neo4j Scala wrapper library

-The Neo4j Scala wrapper library allows you the [Neo4j open source graph database](http://neo4j.org/) through a domain-specific simplified language.
+The Neo4j Scala wrapper library allows you use [Neo4j open source graph database](http://neo4j.org/) through a domain-specific language.
 It is written in Scala and is intended to be used in other Scala projects.

 This wrapper is mostly based on the work done by [Martin Kleppmann](http://twitter.com/martinkl) in his [Scala implementation of RESTful JSON HTTP resources on top of the Neo4j graph database and Jersey](http://github.com/ept/neo4j-resources) project.